 Typing your password to login each time quickly becomes tedious.
 Public key authentication allows passwordless SSH logins for convenience:

-• Copy your public key to ~/.ssh/authorized_keys on your VPS
+- Copy your public key to

-• You can now SSH in without entering your password!
+and its contents - You can now SSH in without entering your password!

 Create SSH Aliases and configs for Common Tasks